dtube/dtube/README.md

 As you can see, we use the embed directly available on emb.d.tube.
 This is the [dtube/embed](https://github.com/dtube/embed) repository.
 Feel free to clone it and directly point the `player.js` to your file:// version of the player.

+## Working with Prerending for bots

+The [dtube/minidtube](https://github.com/dtube/minidtube) repository is responsible for all the pre-rendering and serving a decent version of d.tube to bots which normally wouldn't be able to.